Multiphoton non-local quantum interference controlled by an undetected photon: Discussion

 In this work, by harnessing the indistinguishability between the generation process of photons, we have shown four-photon non-local quantum interference with product states.
-This effect occurs not because of a superposition of the photons' external properties, such as path, polarization and so on.
-Instead, it happens because of a fundamental \textit{unknowability} where the photons have been generated.
+This effect occurs not because of a superposition of the photons' external properties, such as path, polarization, and so on.
+Instead, it happens because of a fundamental unknowability where the photons have been generated.
 This underlying principle allows us to show how we can manipulate the interference of three photons by introducing a phase in the fourth photon that we never detect.
+Other types of interference: single-photon interference, and two-photon interference (entanglement and Hong-Ou-Mandel), all require the detection of all involved photons to observe the interference effect.
+If one traces out one photon, the outcomes show no interference.
+For instance, if one uses two identical single photons generated from two independent sources and performs the HOM interference experiment, one will not see any interference effect if one only measures the single-photon counts.
+Interference only appears when the coincidence measurements of all interfering photons are performed.
+In this work, the situation is fundamentally different.
+We tune the phase of a photon that we never detect, and observe interference of the rest photons.
+Multiphoton interference appears when the coincidence measurements of only partial interfering photons are performed.

-We note that the non-local multi-photon frustrated interference report here is in stark difference to the non-local interference due to entanglement, such as Greenberger-Horne-Zeilinger (GHZ) state\cite{greenberger1989going,greenberger1990bell}.
-Firstly, the MFI measured with four-fold coincidence counts stems from a product state, hence no entanglement exists.
-Secondly, the MFI measured with three-fold coincidence counts is a unique characteristic and advantage of frustrated interference.
-There is no such phenomenon that exists in the GHZ state, since if one photon from the GHZ state remains undetected, no interference will be observed in the rest photons.
-Our experiment thereby demonstrates in a direct way how the lack of knowledge about a quantum system can lead to non-local interference, a feature that cannot solely be described by entanglement alone.
+Also, this is a different interference phenomenon to some of the maximally entangled states, such as GHZ states.
+If one photon of a GHZ state remains undetected, no quantum interference will be observed in the rest photons (see Supplementary Note 9 for details).
+Our experiment thereby demonstrates in a direct way how the lack of knowledge about a quantum system can lead to multiphoton non-local quantum interference, a feature that cannot solely be described by entanglement.

-Novel properties of this new quantum system can be observed with extensions of our experimental setup.
-As we purposefully chose to build our setup with bulk optics, we can separate the distance between the crystals and measure the non-local interference influenced by the phase of the undetected photon, which may be useful in quantum communication.
+Novel properties of this quantum system can be observed with improvements in our experimental setup.
+As we purposefully chose to build our setup with bulk optics, we can separate the distance between the crystals and measure the non-local interference influenced by the phase of the undetected photon, which is important for exploring fundamental questions of quantum physics and may be useful in quantum communication.
+This is possible because one can build an experimental setup that shows the nonlocal interference under strict Einstein locality conditions, by randomly setting the phases $\alpha$ or $\beta$ (in Fig. 1c) after photon pairs in the lower layer (more details in Supplementary Information).

 Additionally, variations of our multi-photon experiments with induced coherence can be used to explore highly diverse quantum systems.
 An example is a resource state for photonic quantum computers\cite{rudolph2017optimistic}, in which one exploits the exact multi-photon frustrated generation that we experimentally showed here.